 Below I've outlined the process I take when converting a custom design to a WordPress theme.
 With modern tools available like Roots Sage, TailwindCSS and Gutenberg, creating bespoke WordPress themes has not only become easier and quicker but also better for the user and Developer.

-- Configure tailwind.config.js to generate utility classes based on brand styles extracted from the designs in step 1.
+- Configure tailwind.config.js to generate utility classes based on brand styles extracted in step 1.

-- Create header & footer elements and implement global ACF options.
+- Create the header & footer blocks and implement global ACF options.

 - Iterate through and create a custom Gutenberg block for each unique content block extracted in step 1.